fbricon/mvn-cache-test/README.md

 Starting with Maven 3.9.0, you can use the [maven-build-cache-extension](https://maven.apache.org/extensions/maven-build-cache-extension/) to store build caches both locally and remotely.
 However the documentation for setting up a remote cache server is [fairly vague](https://maven.apache.org/extensions/maven-build-cache-extension/remote-cache.html#setup-http-server-to-store-artifacts).

 But, after looking at the [integration tests](https://github.com/apache/maven-build-cache-extension/blob/master/src/test/java/org/apache/maven/buildcache/its/RemoteCacheDavTest.java#L91-L114) of `maven-build-cache-extension`, I figured out how to set up a Docker-run NginX cache server.
+You can read more about it [here](https://fbricon.github.io/posts/setup-remote-build-cache-server/).

 The following instructions are for educational purposes, as remote cache servers seem mostly relevant for CI environments.